clfs/ensure/README.md

 ```

 ## Inspiration
 I thought of this while installing Rust.
-As of right now, the recommended
+As of now, the recommended `rustup`
-`rustup` [installation] method looks like this:
+[installation] method looks like this:
 ```
 curl https://sh.rustup.rs -sSf | sh
 ```